Bloodstain Pattern Analysis – Advanced

 The advanced course builds upon the basic principles and practical skills acquired in a IABPA- approved basic BPA Course.
 Completion of a basic course is therefore a prerequisite for attending this advance course.
 Knowledge acquired in the advanced course will allow for more complex applications of bloodstain pattern analysis.

-During this advanced course we will focus on the interpretation of bloodstain evidence, evaluation and documentation of bloodstain patterns on moveable and flexible objects and surfaces (e.g. clothing articles, carpet, curtains, etc.), as well as report preparation and court presentation.
+During this advanced course we will focus on the documentation, interpretation and evaluation of bloodstain patterns as well as report preparation and court presentation.

 The course includes instructions on the following subjects:

-- Courtroom Presentations and Testimony (competed with a mock court)
+- Courtroom presentations and expert testimony (competed with a mock court session)